Director: Allan MoyleWriter(s): Tricia Fish

 — Liane Balaban, actress

 Director/screenwriter/actor Moyle wrote the seminal Canadian films Montreal Main and The Rubber Gun, and directed the latter.
 His film credits also include Times Square, Pump Up the Volume, Man in the Mirror: The Michael Jackson Story and, most recently, Weirdsville.
+He is currently working on the documentary How Sweet It Is.

 - English - 9, 10, 11, 12